phase2/docker-pa11y/README.md

 This Docker image provides the use of [pa11y v5](https://github.com/pa11y/pa11y).
 (Note that the v5 version of that project is currently not in the master branch.)

+As of version 2, a variant (with tags suffixed `-ci`) ships with the [pa11y-ci](https://github.com/pa11y/pa11y-ci) tool.

+Version 2 of outrigger/pa11y Docker image provides stable versions of pa11y v5 and pa11y-ci v2.

 ## Usage Examples

 ### Docker Run